BEER MARKET STUDY

-This is especially problematic for Miller as this approach never really worked in the first place for those other than Bud Light and being touted as the most coveted beer – the underlying message in all of them – is not effective.
+This is especially problematic for Miller as this approach never really worked in the first place for those other than Bud Light.
+Being touted as the most coveted beer – the underlying message in all of them – is not effective.
 Current beer drinkers already believe their beer is good.
 Why else are they drinking it?

 Miller, among all the major beer brands, is the most in need of a brand overhaul.
 It obviously lacks having a unique and meaningful brand position.
 If it doesn’t take those important and difficult steps to relevancy, it will continue to lose market share.

-Coors represents one of the more interesting developments in the beer market as Coors Light – and its “cold” campaign – has overtaken Budweiser as the nation’s second-most popular beer.
-There are sure to be congratulations within the MolsonCoors complex, but they should hold off the celebrating.
+Coors is one of the most interesting brands of this beer market study.
+The “cold” campaign of Coors Light has overtaken Budweiser as the nation’s second-most popular beer.
+There are sure to be congratulations within the MolsonCoors complex.
+But they should hold off the celebrating.

 It was only a matter of time until a light beer passed the long-standing Budweiser.
-Four of the top five beer brands in the US – and six of the top 10 – are light beers and the ascension of Coors Light mostly reflected the current taste of beer drinkers.
+The top four beer brands in the US – and seven of the top 10 – are light beers and the ascension of Coors Light mostly reflected the current taste of beer drinkers.
 What we see here is a trend, not a brand-creating preference.

 Still.
 It’s a fair question.
 Of all the light beers, why Coors?
-For one thing, the nearest challenger is Miller Lite and, as we’ve seen, it is stuck in a meaningless “dumb guy” mode and needs to get out of it.
-For the most part, Coors Light ads are identifiable as being from Coors Light when it is not treading to close to “dumb guy.”
+For one thing, the nearest challenger is Miller Lite and, as we’ve seen, it is stuck finding a way to be more relevant.
+For the most part, Coors Light ads are identifiable as being from Coors Light when it holds the “cold” position.

-Budweiser’s own Natural and Busch Light are among the next three beers in market share but Bud uses them as fighter brands to keep others – such as Miller High Life – from growing.
+Budweiser’s own Natural and Busch Light are among the next three beers in market share (after Michelob Light).
+But Bud uses them as fighter brands to keep others – such as Miller High Life – from growing.